-Assessing crop suitability
+Assessing high value horticulture crop suitability

-The Activity 1 final report identifies potential horticultural crops suited to the QMDB Study Area.
+The High Value Horticulture Value Chains for the Queensland Murray Darling Basin (QMDB) project’s Activity 1 final report identifies potential horticulture crops suited to the QMDB.
 This was accomplished by:

 - reviewing and analysing published scientific horticultural crop growth requirements